Section 4. COLLEGIATE CLUB

 For collegiate waiver requests, players must fill out the Collegiate Player Eligibility Waiver Request Form and submit it alongside a written statement, official transcripts, and any additional required documentation supporting the player’s case.
 Once the player has submitted all proper paperwork to USA Rugby, the case will be forwarded to the Collegiate Eligibility Committee, who approves or denies the request for a waiver.

 What are the official transcripts and how do I obtain them?

 For official transcripts (as required for all collegiate eligibility waiver requests), documentation may be provided in the form of a sealed (unopened) copy of your official transcripts, a fax from your university's registrar's office (with clear understanding in the transmission line that this is where the transcript has originated from), or, where available, an encrypted e-mail from the registrar's office.
 To have a collegiate eligibility waiver request considered, you must provide official transcripts from all colleges/universities of attendance.
 The Collegiate Eligibility Committee will not accept unofficial records or printouts of your class schedule, nor will it accept opened transcripts.

 My waiver request was denied.
 What now?

-Players who believe their due process was violated my file an appeal within five (5) days of receiving their denial.
+Players who believe their due process was violated my file an appeal within seven (7) days of receiving their denial, though no later than five (5) days preceding an event for which eligibility is requested.
 Appellate cases are not a retrial of your case; they are a review of the process by which your case was handled.
 You may not introduce new evidence and/or new arguments during the appeals process unless it relates to your right to due process.
 To make an appeal, you must submit your appeal case and $50.00.
-If you win your appeal, the $50.00 will be returned to you.
+If the original ruling is overturned by appeal, the $50.00 will be returned to you.